 Italian simple future tense

-The future tense can be used also to express an hypothesis, a doubt or a guess.
+The future tense can be also used to express an hypothesis, a doubt or a guess.

 The Italian pronoun NE